DevyRuxpin/sacred-treasures-ecommerce/README.md

 # Sacred Treasures - Religious E-commerce Platform

 A modern, full-featured e-commerce platform specializing in authentic religious artifacts and sacred items for Muslim, Hindu, Sikh, Christian, Buddhist, and Judaic communities.
-Built with Next.js 15, TypeScript, and a comprehensive tech stack.
+Built with Next.js 15, TypeScript, and a comprehensive tech stack with industry-standard UI/UX design.

 ## 🌟 Features